When Richard Van Camp envisioned a Subway restaurant being built on Martin Luther King Avenue, SE, ten years ago, the locals scoffed.

 Still Van Camp and his business partner, Chito Peppler, persevered and opened up the first Subway restaurant in Ward 8.
 A lot has happened since then.
-Nats Ball Park was built, the US Coast Guard moved next door and the Wizards just announced a new practice facility at St Elizabeths.
+Nationals Ball Park was built, the US Coast Guard moved next door and the Wizards just announced a new practice facility at St Elizabeths.

 Subway, once the fastest growing franchise in America has gone through some hard times lately.
 Fast food sales are declining and refrigerated deli meat has been gradually replaced by fresh meat at Chipotle.
 This summer, Subway’s brand took a huge blow when their Spokesman for Life, Jared Fogle, was arrested for child pornography.